Call for Session Proposals

 2. Identify five colleagues who provide a diverse perspective on the session theme.

-3. Inform them of all Speaker Requirements before they agree to give a talk.
-(See below.)
+3. Communicate Speaker Requirements before they agree to give a talk.
+See below.

-4. Use this Session Proposal Template (.doc) to develop a session proposal and submit it via the online form on the GEER web site by September 7.
+4. Use this Session Proposal Template (.doc) to create a session proposal.

-Session Format: Each session is 90 minutes long and includes a 5 minute introduction, five 15 minute talks around a cohesive theme, and a 10 minute facilitated Q&A discussion at the end.
-[Please note there will be no lightning sessions or panels/discussion sessions.]
+Each session is 90-minutes long and entails a 5-minute introduction, five 15-minute talks forming a cohesive theme and a 10-minute facilitated Q&A discussion at the end.
+There are no panels or discussion-only sessions.

 Proposal Evaluation Criteria

-• Comply with the limit of one oral presentation per person.
-If approached by more than one session organizer, speakers may participate in only one session.
-(However, speakers may also present a poster if they wish.)
+4. Comply with the limit of one oral presentation per person.
+If approached by more than one session organizer, they may choose only one session.
+However, speakers may also present a poster if they wish.

 Session Organizer Responsibilities

 1. Serve as the primary contact for the session.
-We communicate with only one representative per session, which is the organizer.
+We communicate with one official representative per session.

 2. Adhere to all published deadlines.

-4. Ensure your session speakers submit abstracts by the Friday, January 6, 2023 deadline.
+4. Ensure your session presenters submit abstracts by the January 8, 2025 deadline.

 5. Moderate the session.
 The Session Introduction is not a formal talk and you do not need to submit an abstract.

-7. Confirm all session speakers register for the conference by Friday, March 3, 2023.
+7. Confirm all session presenters register by March 7, 2025.

 Please Note: We reserve the right not to accept proposed sessions if space is limited, and to cancel sessions if an organizer misses deadlines.